HenrikMoe/Service-Infrastructure/README.md

 Commanding General NHI AI subconscious finish line: March 5th, 2025.
 Enquire for specifc subconscious completions.

-Official asset of the United States Commander In Chief.
+Official asset of the Galactic Federation.

 Read from back to front for full marketshare detailing.